7 Street food spots in Venice (with map)

 Whether you need a quick bite between museums or want to skip full meals, street food lets you mix things up and keeps things fresh and varied.

-You’ll eat on the go, soak up the local vibe alongside Venetians (if you know where to go!), and keep your budget in check while tasting something new at every stop.
+You’ll eat on the go, soak up the Venetian vibe with locals (if you know where to go), and keep your budget in check, all while tasting something new at every stop.

 With this guide, you’ll discover a delicious mix of sweet and savoury spots where you can taste some of the best street food Venice has to offer.

-These places are perfect spots for breakfast, lunch on the go, or a casual aperitivo.
+These places are perfect for breakfast, lunch on the go, or a casual aperitivo.

 It’s also worth noting that these are some of my local favourites that combine high food quality standards, affordability and most importantly, flavour.